jorabin/KeePassJava2/readme.md

 as a discussion of [Key Files](https://keepass.info/help/base/keys.html#keyfiles).

 Massive credit also to the folks over at [KeePassXC](https://keepassxc.org/) who wrote some [documentation](https://github.com/keepassxreboot/keepassxc-specs) about their understanding of various format things.
+Also, this is a useful [discussion/investigation](https://github.com/scubajorgen/KeepassDecrypt) of the KDBX format.

 For the sake of
 clarification and my own satisfaction I have written about my understanding of